Article At A Glance

-Remember, that like so many natural health approaches, what may provide the most immediate temporary relief from an allergy attack, (for example, a botanical), may not be the best long-term solution for resolving the issue...such as addressing your gut flora, or your liver, or your adrenal glands.)
+As is the case with many natural health approaches, know that what may provide immediate temporary relief from an allergy attack, such as a botanical, may not be the most suitable long-term solution for resolving the issue...(such as addressing your gut, your liver, or your adrenal glands.)
 So in this blog I will discuss probiotics and anti-histaminic herbs for immediate relief, as well as strategies for reducing overall reactivity, including vitamins and minerals, or cleaning out your liver and bowels.

 1. DDS-1 Probiotics with Bifidobacterium

 I have used these strains of probiotics ever since starting as a nutritional practitioner in 1993 to quickly and effectively reduce histaminic responses like those described above.
 Like different dogs, though they may be the same species, different strains of probiotics can vary greatly in their attributes.
 I have repeatedly found that for histaminic seasonal allergies, the DDS-1 strain of Lactobacillus acidophilus combined with Bifidobacterium is the most effective.
 Recently we had the good fortune of being able to add this product to our Optimum Health Vitamins line of supplements.

 As long as your stomach is empty, taking 3 of the Opti-Elite Probiotics can produce amazingly quick relief.
 To increase the speed with which relief ensues, I chew at least one of the capsules before swallowing to get some of the powder into my mouth, particularly under my tongue.
 At times this can get your sinuses to drain within minutes.
 (This can also be used preventatively if you know you are going to do something that is likely to provoke an allergic response...like mowing the lawn.)

 Laughed at for years by established scientists, (some of whom used to come into the stores to scoff), the volumes of evidence on the benefits of probiotics for immune function now speak for themselves, and point to the systemic anti-inflammatory effects that are exerted when probiotics bind with receptors in the GI tract, helping among many other effects, to reduce reactivity.
 They are thought to help shift immunity from more reactive Th2-type to less reactive Th1...this is discussed below.

 For a more detailed discussion of the mechanisms at work with probiotics, see the following article.